loyamarjTZ/TorrexFitness/README.md

 ## Progress Reports

+### 4/19/22 (75% Done)
+* Users that register for an account are now simultaneously added to the Customer table
+* Received help from Supamas and Ryan in persisting a Cart to the database
+* Began implementing "Add to Cart" functionality

 ### 4/18/22 (70% Done)
 * Simplified registration page.
 * Received help from Supamas and Ryan to implement account registration feature.
 Users, Admins, and SuperAdmins can now